 The Advocate believes survivors and is trained in trauma-informed and survivor-centered skills.
 The Advocate helps survivors to understand their experience, informs them of their rights and options, helps them decide what next steps to take if any, and offers accommodations and referrals for wrap around care.
 Survivors can share as much or as little information as they want in a safe and confidential space.

 SafeCampus is the University of Washington’s violence-prevention and response program.
 SafeCampus supports students, staff, faculty and community members in preventing violence.
-You can call SafeCampus at 206-685-7233 anytime – 24 hours per day and 7 days per week – no matter where you work or study to anonymously discuss safety and well-being concerns for yourself or others.
+You can call SafeCampus at 206-685-7233 during their normal business hours of 8:00am – 5:00pm Monday through Friday – no matter where you work or study to anonymously discuss safety and well-being concerns for yourself or others.
 In urgent situations, call 911.
+Note that Safe Campus is private but NOT confidential.

 A trained professional will listen in a non-judgmental, empathetic way.
 They are here to offer support and guidance when you have concerns for yourself or others.
 You can tell SafeCampus about something that happened or share your safety concerns.
 You’re welcome to say as much or as little as you want to.
 During the call, the SafeCampus professional might ask questions about the details of the incident, concerns for safety, and what next steps you would like to see happen.